School of Behavioral and Brain Sciences

 COMD 6308 Assessment and Intervention of Language Impairments in Preschool and School-Age Children

 Students must also complete 23 semester credit hours of approved elective courses.
 These must include a minimum of three additional courses in the areas of language disorders in children and language disorders in adults.
 Two courses must be completed in one area and one course in the other.

 Students enroll in Practicum in Communication Sciences (COMD 6330) or Internship in Communication Disorders (COMD 6630) each semester.
 One semester of Internship is required.
 In general, a maximum of 9 semester credit hours of Practicum/Internship may be counted toward the minimum 48 semester credit hours required for the degree.
 However, to meet eligibility requirements for the Certificate of Clinical Competence offered by the American Speech-Language-Hearing Association and Texas State licensure, students may need to enroll in additional semester credit hours of Practicum/Internship beyond the 9 semester credit hour minimum.
 Exceptions to the above requirements must be approved by the program head.

 Combined Master/Doctoral Study

-Students who wish to earn a clinical master's degree while pursuing doctoral study may apply for combined master's/doctoral study.
+Students who wish to earn a master's degree in Speech-Language Pathology while pursuing doctoral study should consult with the Director of Clinical Programs in Speech-Language Pathology.
 Students approved to enroll in both master's and doctoral courses pursue an individualized plan of study leading to both degrees.
 A minimum of 39 semester credit hours in the chosen PhD program must be taken in addition to the minimum credit hour requirements for the MS degree.

 All students seeking the master's degree in Speech-Language Pathology must pass a written comprehensive examination.
 A thesis is optional.